jposi/tsp-rollover/standard_rollover_guidance.md

-This is where I am documenting the steps to rollover my nationwide 403(b) to the TSP.

 * For every account that you have to transfer over, you have to fill out a TSP-60 form. ([link to form - pdf](https://www.tsp.gov/PDF/formspubs/tsp-60.pdf)).
 If you have trouble with this form, the people at TSP are very nice.
 You can call them by dialing 1-877-968-3778.
 Things you need to know for this phone call: **your TSP account number** and your **SSN** and **address**.

 Filled this out and saved it.
 I couldn't fill out section II.
 The TSP Helpline gave me the following instructions: